Kinvey/kinvey-cli/README.md

       Timestamp specifying the end of a period for which you want to fetch log entries, in ISO 8601 format.

+* `flex update`

+    Updates environment variables of the current Flex Service, which is the one you initiated last on the current profile.
+To specify a different service, use `--service`.

+    * `--service <service>`

+        Specifies service ID.

+    * `--replace-vars <environment variables>`

+        Specifies environment variables that replace all already existing.
+Must be specified either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.

+    * `--set-vars <environment variables>`

+        Specifies environment variables to set.
+Must be specified either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.

-* `flex recycle [serviceId]`
+* `flex recycle`

-   Recycles the current Flex Service, which is the one you initiated last.
+   Recycles the current Flex Service, which is the one you initiated last on the current profile.
 To recycle a different service, specify its service ID.

+    * `--service <service>`

+        Specifies service ID.

-* `flex delete [serviceId]`
+* `flex delete`

-    Deletes the current Flex Service, which is the one you initiated last.
+    Deletes the current Flex Service, which is the one you initiated last on the current profile.
 To delete a different service, specify its service ID.
 You will be prompted for confirmation unless you set the `--no-prompt` flag.

+    * `--service <service>`

+        Specifies service ID.

     * `--no-prompt`